GoldenThrust/rowmart/frontend/README.md

 npm run dev
 ```

 > The app will be available at: http://localhost:5173

 ## 🔐 Wallet Configuration
+### Local Development (Hardhat Network)
+- Ensure your wallet contains **Hardhat ETH**.
+- You can obtain this by importing one of the test accounts displayed when you run: `npx hardhat node` in the contracts directory.

+If you are using the mock MNEE contract for testing, refer to the contracts [README](/contracts/README.md#-mint-mock-mnee) for instructions on how to mint mock MNEE tokens.

-- Network: Sepolia Testnet
+### Sepolia Testnet
 - Ensure your wallet contains Sepolia ETH.

-You can obtain it from the [Google Cloud Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).
-If you are using the mock MNEE contract for testing, refer to the contracts [README](/contracts/README.md) for instructions on how to mint mock MNEE tokens.
+- You can obtain Sepolia ETH from the [Google Cloud Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).

+If you are using the mock MNEE contract for testing, refer to the contracts [README](/contracts/README.md#-mint-mock-mnee) for instructions on how to mint mock MNEE tokens.
-- Switch network if prompted

 ## 🧩 Notes